HOW DIAMONDS ARE FORMED

 THE PROCESS OF DIAMOND FORMATION

 Because of the significant depth at which diamonds are created, scientists have been unable to nail down all of the specifics of the process of diamond formation.
 For instance, in labs, it’s possible to simulate the conditions necessary for formation, but a catalyst, like certain types of metals, is required.
 It is unknown what naturally occurring catalyst jumpstarts the process below the earth's surface.
 It is also uncertain where the necessary carbon comes from.
 Scientists suspect, however, that the carbon is a result of the earth's mantle absorbing broken down plants, animals, and shells over long periods of time.

-Another equally baffling fact about diamonds is the extreme measures by which they are transported upward through 100 miles of rock and sediment to reach the surface of the planet, where they are mined.
+You can find the best in bridal jewelry at Another equally baffling fact about diamonds is the extreme measures by which they are transported upward through 100 miles of rock and sediment to reach the surface of the planet, where they are mined.
 A majority of mined diamonds actually reach the surface by way of violent volcanic eruption.
 This process happens extremely quickly, transporting diamonds to their surface deposits in a matter of hours.

 Shop Natural Diamonds at Rogers Jewelry Co.